-HUMAN RIGHTS INVESTIGATOR (SPANISH SPEAKING)
+HUMAN RIGHTS INVESTIGATOR

 DISTINGUISHING FEATURES OF THE CLASS: Under general supervision, an incumbent of this class is responsible for performing independent and confidential investigations, case management, mediation and conciliation for claims regarding human rights violations in areas such as race, color, religion, creed, age, national origin, citizenship, fair housing, gender, marital status, sexual orientation, disability in employment, lending, education, and public accommodations.
 Work includes conducting client intake, counseling complainants, ascertaining jurisdiction in which discriminatory practice occurred, conducting investigations and fact-finding.
 An incumbent works with the involved parties in reaching a resolution and encourages parties to enter into settlements using alternate dispute resolution techniques, as appropriate.
-The duties require proficiency in both Spanish and English, providing interpretive services.
 Supervision is not a responsibility of this position.
 Does related work as required.